aubort/opencast-usersguide/README.md

 # Overview

-This guide is the official Opencast user's manual for the open-source video capture system.
+This guide is the official Opencast user's manual for the open source video capture system.

 # Setup